Gabrijel Šivalec

-Gabrijel Šivalec (born 5 May 2008) is a Croatian professional footballer who plays as an Attacking midfielder for Croatian club Slaven Belupo.
+Gabrijel Šivalec (born 5 May 2008) is a Croatian professional footballer who plays as a winger for Croatian club Dinamo Zagreb II.

 Club career

-Šivalec made his professional debut against Istra 1961, and then a few days later he scored his first goals, a brace, in a cup tie against Graničar Kotoriba.
+Šivalec made his professional debut against Istra 1961, and then a few days later he scored his first professional goals, a brace, in a cup tie against Graničar Kotoriba.

 International career

 Šivalec was called up for the 2025 FIFA U-17 World Cup representing the Croatia U17 team.